puppetlabs/puppet-docs/source/pe/3.7/razor_prereqs.markdown

 + Razor has been specifically validated on RHEL/CentOS 6.4, but it should work on all 6.x versions.
 See the [CentOS site](http://isoredirect.centos.org/centos/6/isos/x86_64/) for options.
 + The Razor microkernel is 64-bit only.
 Razor can only provision 64-bit machines.

-##Install Overview
+##Installation Overview

-Below are the essential steps to create a virtual test environment.
+Below are the essential steps .
 Each of these steps is described in more detail in the following sections.

 1. Install PE in your virtual environment.
 2. Install and configure DHCP/DNS/TFTP service.